skjolber/jackson-syntax-highlight/README.md

 jsonGenerator.writeEndObject();
 // .. etc
 ```
-If you prefer to configure the colors yourself, supply an instance of `SyntaxHighlighter` using the builder:
+Supply an instance of `SyntaxHighlighter` using the builder:

 ```java
 SyntaxHighlighter highlighter = DefaultSyntaxHighlighter